AbsaOSS/golic/README.md

 go install github.com/AbsaOSS/golic@v0.5.0
 golic version
 ```
 Golic has two configurations `.licignore` and `.golic.yaml`.
-The first is based on the .gitignore and determines which
+The first determines which
 files will be selected for license injection.
-The second contains a configuration with license text and formatting rules.
+The second contains a configuration of license text and formatting rules.

 ### .licignore
 .licignore determines which files will be selected for license injection.
-The syntax of the file is the same as for .gitignore
+The syntax of the file is the same as for .gitignore.
 For simplicity, we have created inverse rules - we denied everything and allowed where to place license.

 Create `.licignore` in project root